-This Technical Report has been prepared for Velocity Minerals Ltd. ("Velocity") to describe exploration activities and Mineral Resource estimates for the Obichnik Project ("Obichnik" or the "Project", or the "Property"), including Mineral Resources reported for Durusu in a news release disseminated on the 16th of March 2021.
+This Technical Report has been prepared for Velocity Minerals Ltd. ("Velocity") to describe exploration activities and Mineral Resource estimates for the Obichnik Project ("Obichnik" or the "Project", or the "Property").
 The report reflects exploration and drilling information available for the Project the 10th of February 2021.